 Otherwise, the PPDU cannot be determined as an intra-BSS or inter-BSS PPDU.

-If the received frame satisfies both intra-BSS and inter-BSS conditions by using the MAC address, then the received frame is classified as an intra-BSS frame.(#21106)
+If the received PPDU satisfies both intra-BSS and inter-BSS conditions by using the MAC address information of a frame carried in the PPDU, then the received PPDU is classified as an intra-BSS PPDU.(#21106, #20308)

-If the received frame satisfies the intra-BSS conditions using the RXVECTOR parameter BSS_COLOR and also satisfies the inter-BSS conditions using MAC address information, then the classification made using the MAC address information takes precedence.
+If the received PPDU satisfies the intra-BSS conditions using the RXVECTOR parameter BSS_COLOR and also satisfies the inter-BSS conditions using MAC address information of a frame carried in the PPDU, then the classification made using the MAC address information takes precedence.(#20308)

+A frame carried in a PPDU identified as an intra-BSS PPDU is an intra-BSS frame.
+A frame carried in a PPDU identified as an inter-BSS PPDU is an inter-BSS frame. (#20308)

 (…existing texts…)

 TGax editor: Change 26.14.1 Intra-PPDU power save for non-AP HE STAs as follows: